dictionaria/pydictionaria/HOWTO.md

 How to Write the md.json File
 =============================

-Table of Contents

- * Introduction
- * Common traps in JSON files
- * List of all properties
- * How do I…

 Introduction
 ------------

-TODO
+This file describes the format of the `md.json` file and how to use the various properties defined in it.
+This description is structured as follows:

+ * *Common traps in JSON files* – Selection of mistakes, people often make, when working with JSON.
+ * *List of all properties* – Documentation of every property supported in the `md.json` file
+ * *How do I…* – Small tutorials on how to perform common tasks when submitting a dictionary, such as the addition of custom fields

 Common traps in JSON files